Roof Installation

 Installation of the Drip Edge

-Next, we install the metal drip edge along your roof’s bottom edge over the ice and water barrier.
-We secure the drip edge by nailing it flat against the edge of your roof.
+We will place the metal drip edge at the bottom edge of your roof, on top of the ice and water barrier.
+To secure the drip edge, we nail it flat against the edge of your roof.
+This will prevent water from flowing over the edges and underneath the underlayment.

 Once the underlayment is installed, another layer of drip edge is nailed on top to prevent water from running over the edges and underneath the underlayment.